 What is Swiss Rösti?

-Rösti is a Swiss dish made with coarsely grated potatoes that have been fried in a pan.
+Rösti (or Röschti) is a Swiss dish made with coarsely grated potatoes that have been fried in a pan.
 Some people in Switzerland even consider it the national dish.
 There are different regional variations that may use other ingredients, like the cheese and onion rösti, but this version is the basic recipe that just uses potato.

 I was introduced to rösti as a kid when we used to go skiing in Liechtenstein as a family.
 We had three wonderful holidays staying at the Gorfion family hotel.
 This was a while ago, when you could take the entire family skiing for a 3 week holiday (!) for about 100 British pounds!!
 Unfortunately, those days are long gone now.